Cleveland High School (Seattle): Architecture

 Cleveland High School is still housed in its original 1927 building, designed in the 20th century Neo-Georgian style by Floyd Naramore, who would later become a founding member of NBBJ.
 The three-story school building has a brick facade with a terra cotta trim.
 The center of the building features a two-story bay with a balcony and Corinthian columns.

 The high school, located atop southwestern Beacon Hill, overlooks Georgetown, the Duwamish River valley, Boeing Field, and Interstate 5.

+Athletics

+Cleveland competes in WIAA Class 2A and is a member of the Metro League in District Two.